hemanthsai126/CIC-IDS/readme.md

 ## Global Autopilot

-This section controls the global Ben autopilot kill switch.
+This section controls the global Ben autopilot kill switch and the default autopilot state for new leads by source.

 Required behavior: